szabgab/perlmaven.com/sites/en/pages/reading-from-ldap-in-perl-using-net-ldap.md

 ```

 First thing is to create a [Net::LDAP](https://metacpan.org/pod/Net::LDAP) object providing the name of the LDAP server.
 Then we call `bind`.
 That is where we connect to the LDAP server.
-In this example we used an <b>anonymous</b> connection.
+In this example we used an **anonymous** connection.
 This usually only allows read access.

 The `search` method returns a [Net::LDAP::Search](https://metacpan.org/pod/Net::LDAP::Search) object.
 (This is what gets assigned to the `$result` variable.